 Costa Rica

-Natalia Vega-Durga - Co-Director
+Natalia Vega - Co-Director

 Natalia studied Agriculture Sciences at EARTH University in her native Costa Rica, as well as Holistic Sciences at Schumacher College in the UK.
 From 2011 to 2017 she co-taught Permaculture Design Courses with Scott Pittman in Costa Rica—a very rich experience that allowed her to have an amazing mentor while meeting hundreds of students from multicultural backgrounds.
 She earned her Permaculture Diploma in Site Design and Teaching in 2017 and continues teaching to this day.